simeononsecurity/simeononsecurity.ch/content/articles/flock-safety-camera-surveillance-prevalence-privacy-protection-2026/index.en.md

 Flock cameras capture more than just plate numbers.
 They record the make, model, color, body type, and distinguishing features of every vehicle that passes.
 The company markets these as vehicle "fingerprints."
 This means every trip you take is catalogued, even when you have done nothing wrong.

-{{< figure src="deflock-lpr-demo.png" alt="A Flock Safety ALPR camera mounted on a pole demonstrating how the technology captures license plates" caption="A typical ALPR camera installation.
+{{< figure src="deflock-lpr-demo.webp" alt="A Flock Safety ALPR camera mounted on a pole demonstrating how the technology captures license plates" caption="A typical ALPR camera installation.
 Image credit: DeFlock.org" link="https://deflock.org/" >}}

 ### How ALPR Technology Works